 - One of the critters on a Discovery Channel program about hypothetical alien lifeforms had four eyes: one pair for vision on the always-dark side of its planet, the other pair for use on its ever-lit side.
 The creature was a predator that hunted along the equator, from a planet where one pole points directly at its sun.

-- The original Battlestar Galactica has a four-eyed singer on one planet, using really terrifying special effects.
+- The original pilot movie for Battlestar Galactica featured a trio of singers with four eyes and two mouths each, using really terrifying special effects.

 - Shuten/Retinax of Hyakujuu Sentai Gaoranger/Power Rangers Wild Force, has eyes all over his body.

 - In the CBBC series Me and My Monsters Fiend has literally got eyes in the back of his head including a red one on a stalk on the top of his head.
 Which Makes Sense In Context as he usually acts as a Lookout and the boss while Haggis and Norman do EVERYTHING...

 - In Doctor Who (Classic series only) Silurians have a third eye on the top of their heads, which gives them psychic powers.

 - A great deal of Tool's music videos are a fan of this.

 - This trope is Older Than Feudalism with Argos Panoptes, or Argos All-eyes, a giant in Greek mythology who had four eyes (or two faces) in early versions of his myth, and 100 eyes all over his body in later stories.
 It is said that he was the one who killed Echidna, the monster who gave birth to nearly every other monster in Greek mythology.

 - Descriptions of Angels in The Bible portray them as having multiple eyes, wings, and heads (and many combinations thereof).
 Since most of these are in either the symbol-heavy apocalyptic genre (Revelations) or the prophetic visions (Ezekiel), they are probably not meant to be taken literally.